-MEREDITH McBRIDE is an associate in the Litigation group in the firm’s Chicago office.
+MEREDITH McBRIDE is a managing associate in the Litigation group in the firm’s Chicago office.
 Her practice focuses on white collar criminal matters, internal investigations, government enforcement and False Claims Act matters, and complex commercial litigation.
 She also has substantial Supreme Court and appellate experience, drafting appellate briefs in federal courts of appeals and certiorari petitions, amicus briefs, and merits briefs at the Supreme Court of the United States.
+She is a co-director of the Supreme Court Practicum clinic and Adjunct Professor of Law at the Northwestern Pritzker School of Law.

-Meredith lives with Ehlers-Danlos syndrome and is an advocate for disability diversity, equity, and inclusion within the legal profession.
+Meredith lives with Ehlers-Danlos syndrome and ADHD, and is an advocate for disability diversity, equity, and inclusion within the legal profession.